-2.1 A new look at traditional farms can be the key to our survival
+2.1 A new look at “backward” traditional (heritage) farms can be the key to our survival

 In 2014 A multi-agency initiative (DA, DENR, NCCA) with FAO support initiative developed a compendium (above relates to cover of said document).
-It developed a profile of approx. 75 initial candidate sites for recognition as Nationally important Agricultural Heritage System NIAHS) sites.
+The compendium describes an initial profile of approx. seventy-five (75) initial candidate sites for recognition as Nationally Important Agricultural Heritage System NIAHS) sites.
 They have high agrobiodiversity, linked to their culture and landscape values.
-We helped develop the compendium.
+We helped develop the said national compendium.

 In school, there was no talk of biodiversity.
 For a long time, I also thought biodiversity was only for the hopeless tree huggers and wild life enthusiasts.
 Eventually I realized how foolish I was.
 Farms today are either the cause or victim of biodiversity loss, environmental degradation as well as climate change.
 Unlike in our childhood days, people of all classes today (including my family), have lesser access to diverse, safe, nutritious and environmentally friendly food.